approov/web-quickstart-google-recaptcha-v3-javascript/README.md

 ## STARTING THE WEB SERVER

-This quickstart uses a static web app, therefore agnostic of which web server will be used to serve it.
+This quickstart uses a static web app and so you can use any web server to run it.
+The web app root is: `./shapes-app/index.html`.

-We will give you three quick options, but feel free to use any web server of your choice to serve the web app from `./shapes-app/index.html`.
+If you have no other preference then please choose from one of the following options.

 ### Docker